 The transition of golf from a local game into a world sport

-Since the 'beginning' of golf, probably at the end of the 15th century or the beginning of the 16th century, the game remained for several centuries a local game mainly played in the eastern part of Scotland.
-The game remained unknown to anybody outside the Scottish borders.
+Since the 'beginning' of golf (probably at the end of the 15th century or the beginning of the 16th century), the game remained for several centuries a local game mainly played in the eastern part of Scotland.
+The game remained unknown outside the Scottish borders.
 Contrary to the Flemings and the Netherlandish, not many Scots left their country other than as mercenaries for the European mainland.

 Scottish golfers playing colf on the ice near the Netherlandish city of Haarlem - Adriaen van de Velde, 1668

 Sea battle between the English and Netherlandish naval army.
-For many years in the 17th century, in many battles, they challenged each other for the supremacy on the world seas. - Peter van de Velde, c.1670
+For many years in the 17th century and in many battles, they challenged each other for supremacy on the world seas. - Peter van de Velde, c.1670

-First photograph taken in 1888 of the ‘modern' golf in the USA at Saint Andrews Golf Club of Yonkers.
+The first photograph from 1888 of 'modern' golf in the USA at St Andrews Golf Club of Yonkers.
 The course counted three holes. - http://www.yonkershistory.org

-Fifteen years earlier another Scotsman by the name of Alexander Denniston gathered in 1873 eight of his fellow expatriates and some local businessmen to establish the (Royal) Montreal Golf Club.
-There are several documents to prove that Scottish golfers in Canada played their game unorganised long before the official Montreal golfers.
-Already in 1826 there was a notice in the 'Montreal Herald' inviting fellow Scotsmen to come together to play golf.
+Fifteen years earlier, the Montreal Golf Club was established.
+The Royal (since 1884) owes its origins to a decision by eight men, then striking gutta-percha balls on Fletcher's Field in downtown Montreal to form an independent golf club in 1873.
+Scottish born Alexander Denniston was the first captain.
+Several documents prove that Scottish golfers in Canada played their game unorganised long before the official Montreal golfers.
+Already in 1826, there was a notice in the 'Montreal Herald' inviting fellow Scotsmen to come together to play golf.

 Advertisement in the Montreal Herald in 1826.
-It shows that before 1873 Scots played golf in
+It shows that before 1873 Scots played golf in Canada. -

 All the other continents were ahead of the Americas to establish more or less official golf clubs.